stellardreams/stellardreams.github.io/_posts/2020-09-07-Cost-per-Kilogram(KG)-to-LEO-(Low Earth Orbit).md

-By the year 2021: What will get us to the $100 per KG range?
+By the year 2021: What will get us to the $100 (or hundreds of dollars) per kilogram(kg) range?

 Regular scale:
 <img src="/assets/images/Cost-per-KG-reg.png">